mendix/docs/howto6/gathering-user-feedback.md

 4. Decide whether you want to allow users to add a file to the feedback item and whether you want to allow the inclusion of a screenshot of the page.
 5. Open the **Configuration** tab of the feedback widget preferences.
 6. Ensure that the feedback server is set to `https://sprintr.home.mendix.com/`.
-7. Ensure that the project identifier is filled in correctly.
+7. Ensure that the app identifier is filled in correctly.
 This is automatically done for the widget included in the default homepage of your application.
-If necessary, you can find the identifier of your project by clicking the Settings &gt; General link in the lower left corner of your project sidebar within the Mendix Developer Portal.
+If necessary, you can find the identifier of your app by clicking the Settings &gt; General link in the lower left corner of your app sidebar within the Mendix Developer Portal.

     ![](attachments/18448640/18580451.png)